- About us

 There are up to ten Ordinary Member Trustees who are serving or former RN ratings or RM other ranks all of who serve a three year term that is renewable subject to being re-elected.

-The Trust employs a staff led by the Chief Executive, Commander Stephen Farrington QGM Royal Navy.
+The Trust employs a staff led by the Chief Executive, Commander Rob Bosshardt Royal Navy.

 The headquarters staff operates from Castaway House (Portsmouth) and they deal with grants administration, finance, public relations and the day-to-day administration of the affairs of the Trust.
 The staff of the Trust's care and nursing home, Pembroke House (Gillingham), come under the Home Manager, Mrs Tarnia Harrison RGN Dip BSc, who is in turn responsible to the Chief Executive.